grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 ## Migrate historic TSDB blocks from Thanos to Grafana Mimir

-1) Copy the blocks from Thanos's bucket to an Intermediate bucket
+1. Copy the blocks from Thanos's bucket to an Intermediate bucket.

-   Create an intermediate object storage bucket(S3,GCS,etc.) in your cloud provider where you can copy the historical blocks and work on them before uploading to the Mimir bucket.
+   Create an intermediate object storage bucket (such as Amazon S3 or GCS) within your cloud provider, where you can copy the historical blocks and work on them before uploading them to the Mimir bucket.

-   > **Note**: It is recommeneded to run all of the following steps in a **screen** or **tmux** command to avoid any interruptions as these may take time depending on the amount of data to be processed.
+   > **Tip:** Run the commands within a `screen` or `tmux` session, to avoid any interruptions because the steps might take time depending on the amount of data being processed.

-    For AWS S3, use the aws tool in the following command:
+    For Amazon S3, use the `aws` tool:

     ```bash
     aws s3 cp -r s3://<THANOS-BUCKET> s3://<TENANT>/<DIRECTORY>
     ```

-    For Google Cloud Storage (GCS), use the gsutil tool in the following command:
+    For Google Cloud Storage (GCS), use the `gsutil` tool:

     ```bash
     gsutil -m cp -r gs://<THANOS-BUCKET>/* gs://<INTERMEDIATE-MIMIR-BUCKET>/
     ```

-    Once the copy process is done, inspect the blocks in the bucket to ensure it's valid from Thanos perspective.
+    After the copy process completes, inspect the blocks in the bucket to make sure that they are valid from a Thanos perspective.

     ```bash
     thanos tools bucket inspect \
         --objstore.config-file bucket.yaml
     ```

-2) Remove the downsampled blocks
+2. Remove the downsampled blocks.

-   Mimir doesn't understand the downsampled blocks from Thanos (ie. blocks with non-zero `Resolution` field in meta.json file).
-Therefore we need to remove the 5m and 1h downsampled blocks from this bucket.
+   Mimir doesn’t understand the downsampled blocks from Thanos, such as blocks with a non-zero `Resolution` field in the `meta.json` file.
+Therefore, you need to remove the `5m` and `1h` downsampled blocks from this bucket.

-   Mark the downsampled blocks for deletion.
+   Mark the downsampled blocks for deletion:

    ```bash
    thanos tools bucket retention \